Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

  * For higher sample rates, it is advised that the input file be stored in RAM (e.g. `/tmp`, `/dev/shm`) or on an SSD, rather than a HDD.
+ * The CSV format expects two columns per channel, with the first two columns corresponding to the I,Q pair for the first channel configured with the `channel` parameter; the next two columns corresponding to the I,Q of the second channel, and so on.
+For example, in the mimo.csv example above, `-128,128,-256,256` would transmit (-128,128) on TX1 and (-256,256) on TX2.
  * When providing CSV data, this command will first convert it to a binary format, stored in a file in the current working directory.
    During this process, out-of-range values will be clamped.